Bibliography and Databanks

 In order to access and read the texts, please click on the respective titles or on the separately indicated links.
 Each link is accompanied by a short summary/abstract of the text´s or essay´s contents and main tenets.
 The page is constantly being updated with recent literature, some of it from academic sources.
-The focus here, opposite to the News section, is to divulge more fundamental and sometimes academic/analytical articles and analyses about Agriculture, Real Estate and Renewable Energy Projects in Brazil.
-This section is targetting our clients, but also potentially students of economics/real estate economics.
+The focus here, different from the News section, is to divulge more ipfundamental and sometimes academic/analytical articles and analyses about Agriculture, Real Estate and Renewable/Sustainable Energy Projects in Brazil.
+This section is aiming at our clients, but also potentially students of economics as well as real estate economics.
 Some of them were also part of an Exchange Program between the Technische Universität Mannheim (Germany) and the Universidade Federal da Bahia (UFBA – Federal University of Bahia), intermediated by João Mauricio Carvalho and Andreas Hahn.

-Additionally, you will find several databanks as well as a glossary explaining technical and legal terms and abbreviations regarding the real estate sector in Brazil.
+Additionally, you will find several databanks as well as a glossary explaining technical and legal terms as well as abbreviations regarding the real estate sector in Brazil.
 You may also navigate directly to the thematic subsections:

 Keyword: Literature Brazil